hanbman/eth_decentralized_resume/README.md

 *truffle test*

 Tests are written in javascript to test the functionality of the contract.
 This function shows the results from running tests on the ganache test chain.

+**Tests**

+The following tests are included in this package:

+1. Admin Sign Up- Owner of the contract should be able to sign up admins, and verify who is an admin.
+2. Institution Sign Up - Admins should be able to add institutions.
+3. User Sign Up - Owner should be able to set the sign up fee.
+User should be able to sign up.
+4. Add Entry - Institution should be able to add entry to user's queue.
+User should be able to view queue.
+5. Confirm Entry - Users should be able to confirm entries in their queue into their resume.
+6. View Resume - Outside parties should be able to view user's resume.

+**Libraries**

+Standard libraries were found in the [Consensys repo](https://github.com/ConsenSys/ethereum-developer-tools-list).
+The following libraries are included in this package:

+1. SafeMath - Allows numerical operations to be done safely preventing integer overflow, etc.
+2. Math - contains additional mathematical operations
+3. BokkyPooBahsDateTimeLibrary - helps with datetime processing such as converting between unix timestamp and human readable datetime
+4. Ownable - In addition, the resume contract inherits from the Ownable contract.
+Although not a library, ownable contains functionality to help deal with contract ownership and ownership mutability.

 **Frontend:**